decretist/Dissertation/Conclusion/conclusion.markdown

 twelfth century advanced.

-[As an aside, I think the anomalous Latin was what most convinced Anders that I was onto something after I told him that the case statements were not written by the same author(s) who wrote the first-recension dicta.
+[As an aside, I think the anomalous Latin was what most convinced Winroth that I was onto something after I told him that the case statements were not written by the same author(s) who wrote the first-recension *dicta*.
 He was non-committal the first time I presented my results to him in 2013 or 2014, but at the Stephan Kuttner Institute event at Yale in 2015 he told me he was convinced because "ever since you pointed that out to me, I've noticed that his Latin